How To Volunteer

 When you’re ready to start volunteering, submit a volunteer application to the library.
-Applications can be found at the front desk or here.
+Applications can be found at the front desk or by clicking on this link.
 Most volunteers over 18 need to complete clearances that may take a few weeks to arrive.
 Volunteers will be trained once their paperwork is complete.

 Some of our opportunities can be used to fulfill school, church or civic organization community service requirements as well as court ordered community service.

 The Quarryville Library Board of Trustees is tasked with advocating and fundraising for the library.
 They meet once a month to conduct business and are a policy-making board with the ability to make decisions about programs, budgets, and policies.
 Board members advocate for the library at local municipal meetings by listening to the community’s needs and concerns, assist in the annual budgeting process, and support and participate in library fundraisers, activities, and programs.
 Board member terms last three years.

 The Library, in partnership with the Solanco School District Title I Office, operates free little libraries–called “Community Bookshelves”–in several locations across the Southern End.
 Community Bookshelves are located in all four Solanco Elementary Schools, as well as at BB’s Discount Grocery, Musser’s Market, Solid Rock Youth Ministries, and Oak Bottom Village.
 We need volunteers to help keep the shelves at the public locations–BB’s and Musser’s–stocked with books.
 The library has books on hand for volunteers to put out.